Nuitka/Nuitka-website/doc/posts/nuitka-release-19.rst

 <https://nuitka.net>`__.
 It is the extremely compatible Python compiler,
 `"download now" </doc/download.html>`_.

-This release has had a focus on improved startup time and compatibility with lazy loaders which has resulted in some optimization.
+This release has focused on improved startup time and compatibility with lazy loaders which has resulted in some optimization.
 There are also the usual amounts of bug fixes.
 For macOS and Linux there are lots of improvements that should make standalone mode for them robust with many more configurations.

 ***********
  Bug Fixes